 "The world is a state of mind where we have an ego, a story etc. However, we have to know who we are?
 In my work 'Flesh and Blood' I invite you to contemplate your emotional presence and natural wisdom, by engaging with a sculpture which creates friction between a spiritual act and an existential return to self."

-Tony Spencer - Artist Statement
+The work was inspired by author Robert Holden and the late Louise Hay author and founder of Hay House.
 Louise Hay wrote: “I know that mirror work can be very confronting at first.
 It reveals your most basic fear and your most terrible self-judgments.
 But if you keep looking in the mirror, you will begin to see through those judgments and see who you really are.”

-Material: reclaimed wooden pallets, mirror, fabric, pyrography
+Material: reclaimed wooden pallets, mirror, fabric and pyrography

 © Tony Spencer